The Taking (novel): Plot summary

 As they search for answers, the townspeople conclude that they are under siege by extraterrestrial invaders who have come as an advance party to reverse-terraform the Earth so that its altered atmosphere will support their alien physiological needs.
 In doing so, however, they will poison the planet for its human residents, who must die so that the invaders may live.
 At all times, while they encounter the most horrible and twisted creatures during their journey, Molly senses that the invaders are of the most malignant kind, and that they want nothing but destruction.

 After going through different horrors, Molly and Neil are able to save 13 children total, with the help of Virgil and other animals.
 Molly is convinced that the aliens have allowed them to rescue the children to harvest them for some more terrible end; however, a chain of events leads her to believe that there is still hope, and that the children have been spared for a special reason.
 After 36 hours of rain, mist, and darkness, a new rain comes, but to the delight of the characters, the new rain is clean, and washes all the monsters, fungus, and diseased alien presences in the world.

 At least a year later, Molly, Neil, and eight of the children they rescued are living together in a house.
 Society has begun a slow path towards reconstruction; most of the survivors are the children, and those who rescued them, plus dogs and cats that helped in the rescues.
 Molly is now a teacher, and Neil has gone back to work in the church.
 Most people do not talk about what happened, and the reasons behind the departure of the aliens are never discussed.

 However, while the identity or the origin of the invaders is never explicitly explained, at the end of the book, Molly realizes that the invaders were not aliens at all, but that they had actually lived through the biblical apocalypse, and that the monsters were demons, sent to Earth to annihilate humanity.
 Only a few would be spared, as in the ark of Noah, to rebuild a cleaner world.
 Several facts through the novel support her belief.

 The book ends on a light note, with Molly deciding to write a book again – not to publish it, but for her son or daughter, soon to be born.
 When Neil asks her what the book will be about, she answers "Hope".

 Miniseries

-In 2006, it was announced that Sam Raimi's Ghost House productions had purchased the rights to this book and planned to do a miniseries based on it for their new television banner.
-Neither the series or the Ghost House TV unit came into fruition.
+On December 18, 2006, it was announced that Sam Raimi had formed a television unit of his production company, Ghost House Pictures, and one of the first projects planned was a miniseries adaptation of The Taking.
+Larry Block, who packaged and brought the book concept to Ghost House, was officially attached to serve as a co-executive producer alongside Raimi and Rob Tapert.
+However, no further development on the miniseries was ever made.